Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 And sometimes the reason is taking drugs belonging to the group of antibacterial drugs.

 Why does diarrhea begin after antibiotics in an adult?
-What can be done to alleviate suffering and get rid of the disease?
+What to do to ease suffering and get rid of the disease?

-The development of diarrhea, or diarrhea, due to the use of antibiotics is a common phenomenon.
-Even in the pharmacy instructions for the use of certain antibiotics, diarrhea is listed as a side effect.
+The development of diarrhea, or diarrhea, due to taking antibiotics is common.
+Even in the pharmacy instructions for the use of certain antibiotics, diarrhea is indicated as a side effect.

-The thing is that when antibiotics are taken orally in the form of capsules or tablets, not only pathogenic bacteria are destroyed, but also beneficial ones responsible for the normal functioning of the intestines.
-As a result, the intestinal microflora changes, new strains of bacteria appear that provoke bouts of diarrhea.
+The thing is that when antibiotics are taken orally in the form of capsules or tablets, not only pathogenic bacteria are destroyed, but also beneficial ones that are responsible for the normal functioning of the intestines.
+As a result, the intestinal microflora changes, new strains of bacteria appear, provoking bouts of diarrhea.

 In medicine, this side effect of antibiotics is called antibiotic-associated diarrhea (AAD).

-Antibiotics should always be taken with extreme caution.
+Taking antibiotics should always be treated with extreme caution.

-The likelihood of developing a side effect in the form of diarrhea increases if:
+The likelihood of developing a side effect such as diarrhea increases if:

 • antibiotics were taken by older people;